Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - animal spiders will jump now and tiny ones spawns inside buildings always
 - no more easy loot drop from friendly NPCs
 - added workaround to try to quickly place a follower NPC near the player: vehicleGSKNPChelperPlaceable
-- water bucket can only pickup world generated water now, not water placed by the player. this keeps the bucket after being used and prevents water creation overpower.
+- water bucket can only pickup world generated water now, not water placed by the player. this keeps the bucket after being used and prevents unlimited water creation overpower glitch.
 To pickup water placed by the player, use the new empty drink jar.
 - (and many other minor things I forgot to add here...)
 .
 --------- v0.9a -----------